 Budgeting is one of the most important financial habits you can adopt.
-But if you’ve never lived on a budget, or you just haven’t given your budget enough time to work it’s magic in your financial life, then you might be wondering, why is budgeting important?
+But if you’ve never lived on a budget, or haven’t experienced the all the benefits that budgeting has to offer, it’s easy to wonder why it’s such a prominent aspect of personal finance.
+So, why is budgeting important?

 Let’s be honest, when you operate your finances without a budget, you don’t really have anything holding you back from spending beyond your means.
 Sure, you might have a general idea about how much money you can spend each month, but without hard, accurate numbers, it’s easy to lose control of your spending habits.

 I would know.
 Before my wife and I started budgeting, we spent money like it wasn’t a big issue.
 From going out to eat, to taking trips to the mountains, without a budget it was hard to correlate our daily spending to our less than optimal financial situation.
 I mean, sure, buying one lunch out to eat at a time doesn’t feel like a big deal in the moment.
 However, when you sit down with a budget and add up the cost of 30 Chipotle burritos each month (yeah, I said 30), those seemingly insignificant lunch bills add up to way too much spending.